Marcin-Malek/ChessClock/README.md

 # ChessClock

-This is an Android app I have created in 2020 for my personal use.
+This is an Android app I have created in 2020 for my personal use and decided to share it now as I learned Git.
 It is a simple looking chess clock with intuitive UI, you can set it to classic time control as well as increment timing method.

 ## Screenshots